-- Skin prick tests – selected allergens are applied to the forearm or the back with a dropper, and the skin gently pricked with a needle.
+- Skin prick tests – selected allergens are applied to the forearm or the back with a dropper, and the skin gently pricked with a sterile lancet.
 A positive result shows as a red weal or flare on the skin within 20 minutes.

-- Allergen-specific IgE blood tests (RAST) – these tests are useful when skin testing is not possible or is inconclusive.
+- Allergen-specific IgE blood tests (formerly known as RAST) – these tests are useful when skin testing is not possible or is inconclusive.
 A blood sample is taken and the level of an immunoglobulin associated with allergic reaction (allergen-specific IgE) is measured in a laboratory.

-- Elimination diets and challenge testing – an elimination diet is used to isolate foods that may be causing an allergic reaction.
-This usually takes a number of weeks and involves avoiding foods identified as common causes of food allergy.
+- Elimination diets and challenge testing – an elimination diet is used to isolate foods that may be causing reactions associated with food allergy.
+This usually takes a number of weeks and involves avoiding foods identified as common causes.
 No foods or fluids may be consumed other than those specified.
 If symptoms improve, foods are added one at a time until symptoms recur (this is known as ‘challenge testing’).
 Usually, a diary is kept to record any symptoms so they can be linked to the correct food.
 This procedure must only be performed under medical supervision.

 - Patch tests – are most commonly used to investigate contact dermatitis.
 Common triggers include fragrances (for example, in soaps), nickel (in jewellery, watch buckles and coins) and chrome (in leathers and bricklayers’ cement).
 Patches are applied to the back in adhesive strips.
 The area is examined after two and four days.
 A positive result shows as redness or blisters at the site of a particular substance.

 After an allergy test

 - If you have a skin prick test, your doctor will examine you for signs of an allergic reaction after 20 minutes.

 - Patch tests require further visits at two and four days after they are applied.